LaxarJS/laxar/docs/manuals/adapters.md

   It receives an array of AMD-modules, one for each matching widget module used by the application.
   The API of the widget modules depends on the integration technology, but usually there is at least a `name` to associate the modules to their _widget.json,_ a method to instantiate a controller for a given widget instance, and possibly a method to set up a view.
   For the _angular_ integration, the widget module simply yields the corresponding AngularJS module, so that controllers can be instantiated by using the AngularJS `$controller` service.
-  For the _plain_ integration, the widget module must have a method `create` to instantiate the controller, and optionally an array `injections` to specify services required by the widget, such as the EventBus.
+  For the _plain_ integration, the widget module must have a method `create` to instantiate the controller, and optionally an array `injections` to specify services required by the widget, such as the event bus.
   These injections are used as arguments to `create` in the order that they are listed in `injections`.

 * The method `create` is a factory that actually creates the widget adapter for a given widget instance.